Rudy. Rudy. Rudy.

 As you embark on the journey of owning and operating a website, the next step is to engage.
 One way to do this is through social media, which can help build your presence online.
 With pages on Instagram, Facebook and Pinterest, small business owners can involve customers in their decisions and interact with them in a more personal way.
 For example, taking an Instagram poll is a fun way to involve customers.
 Managing and posting updates to your social pages shouldn’t take a lot of time – simply share what’s new in the store, behind-the-scenes, and any other information your customers may find interesting.

-Another good way to interact with customers is through online reviews.
+Another good way to interact with customers is through online review sites.
 Thanks to Amazon, the online review has become one of the biggest influencing factors for consumers – shoppers have even been known to step out of the checkout line after reading bad reviews about a product.
 Using local review sites such as Yelp and Google Reviews will go a long way toward building your store’s success.
 Be sure to monitor and address any less-than-flattering reviews, doing so with positivity and invitations to reconnect.
 When a customer compliments your service, products, or store, encourage them to leave a positive review online – doing so will have a great impact on future customers.

 It’s All About the Experience These Days